 where the supplied array1 and array2 are two arrays of data values that represent samples from two different populations.
-If the arrays contain text, logical values or empty cells, these are ignored.
+If the arrays contain text, logical values or empty cells, these are ignored by the Ftest function.

 |1||Group 1||Group 2|